LonaBam/alx-low_level_programming/0x00-hello_world/README.md

-5-printf.c - This C program prints a string using the printf function 6-size.c - This script prints the size of various types on the computer itis compiled and run on 100-intel - This script generates the assembly code of a C code
+5-printf.c - This C program prints a string using the printf function 6-size.c - This script prints the size of various types on the computer itis compiled and run on 100-intel - This script generates the assembly code of a C code 101-quote.c - This program prints a string to the standard error